Rest area: Overview

-Driving information is usually available at these locations, such as posted maps and other local information, along with public toilet.
-Some rest areas have visitor information kiosks or stations with staff on duty.
-There might also be drinking fountains, vending machines, pay telephones, a fuel station, a restaurant/food court, or a convenience store at a service area.
-Some rest areas provide free coffee for travellers which is paid for by donations from travellers and/or donations from local businesses, civic groups, and churches.
-Many service stations provide Wi-Fi access and have bookshops.
-Many rest areas have picnic areas.
+Driving information is usually available at these locations, such as posted maps and advertising for local tourist attractions, along with public toilets.
+However, depending on the location or standards of the area, some stops have rows of portable toilets ("porta-potties") available rather than a more permanent structure or restroom building.
+Some rest areas have visitor information kiosks, or even counters with staff on duty in order to promote local tourism.
+There may also be drinking fountains, vending machines, pay telephones, a fuel station, Automobile repair shop, a restaurant/food court, and a convenience store at rest areas.
+Some rest areas provide free coffee for long-distance drivers, paid-for by donations from other travelers (and-or donations from local businesses, civic groups, churches, etc.).
+Many service stations have Wi-Fi access, bookshops and newsstands.
+Many scenic rest areas have picnic areas.
 Service areas tend to have traveller information in the form of so-called "exit guides", which often contain very basic maps and advertisements for local motels and nearby tourist attractions.